Charlotte's Web (1973 film): Sequel

 A direct-to-video sequel titled Charlotte's Web 2: Wilbur's Great Adventure was released in 2003, co-produced by Nickelodeon and co-distributed by Universal Studios Home Entertainment.
-The sequel centers on Wilbur's relationship with a lonely lamb named Cardigan and also shows Charlotte's children as adolescents.
-Reviews for the sequel were generally unfavorable, with critics panning its animation and plot.
+It centers on Wilbur's relationship with a lonely lamb named Cardigan and also shows Charlotte's children as adolescents.
+Reviews for it were generally unfavorable, with critics panning its animation and plot.

 Music

 The soundtrack was composed by the Sherman Brothers, who are well known for their work on numerous Disney films.
-Al Sherman, songwriting father of the Sherman Brothers, considered it their finest score.
+Their father, songwriter Al Sherman, considered it their finest score and named "Mother Earth and Father Time" his favorite song to ever come out of his sons.
+He died six months after the film's release.
+Irwin Kostal arranged, supervised, and conducted the music, resulting in his fourth out of five collaborations with the Sherman Brothers.

 "Zuckerman's Famous Pig" is the title that saves Wilbur from being slaughtered in the story.
 It was the theme of the finale song in the film.
 It was written by the Sherman Brothers and arranged as a barbershop quartet by Irwin Kostal, in keeping with the time and place of the story.
 It was covered by the Brady Kids and was chosen for release on their first single taken from The Brady Bunch Phonographic Album by producer Jackie Mills on Paramount Records.
-The group also recorded the theme from Charlotte's Web, as did Ray Conniff for Columbia Records.
+The group also recorded the theme from the film, as did Ray Conniff for Columbia Records.